annienaumann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: 3 June 2017

+**Today's Progress**: Different coding focus today - spent the day at Bletchley Park getting inspired by the work by the Codebreakers of WW2 esp Alan Turing.
+Watched the intro videos to the Udemy Bootcamp.

+**Thoughts:** Looking forward to getting started on the Udemy course.
+Need to make sure I also focus on finishing the FCC projects.
+Feeling inspired and in awe of my Bletchley Park visit today, feeling renewed hopefulness I can up my logic and coding game.

+**Link to work:** N/A today

 ### Day 6: 2 June 2017

 **Today's Progress**: Continued on with FCC's tribute page project.
 Signed up to Udemy's WebDev Bootcamp, downloading course online so can do on the commute!